d135-1r43/restaurant-complaints/README.md

 * **External: REST** (https://github.com/d135-1r43/restaurant-complaints/blob/master/de.thi.complaints/src/main/resources/archiverest.bpmn): Archive the complaint at another service (**Archive Service** `de.thi.archiv`) via REST.
 In order for this to work, that third service has to run.
 * **Internal: Database** (https://github.com/d135-1r43/restaurant-complaints/blob/master/de.thi.complaints/src/main/resources/archivedb.bpmn)

-👉 Open `complaint.bpmn` and understand which call activity (REST or DB) is used.
+👉 Open `complaints.bpmn` and understand which call activity (REST or DB) is used.
 Run the complaint.
 Switch the call activity and experiment.
 Try to assert after the process, that the complaint has been saved either in the **Archive Service** or in the internal database.
 Understand, how the parameters are assigend from the process to the Java class.

 <img width="681" alt="image" src="https://user-images.githubusercontent.com/545499/232325339-98ce1b2f-b0c7-4e45-ba09-c2f9ae6b4487.png">